 Turn on the printing of the fax confirmation page to document the successful transmission of the fax.
 In the event of problems printing confirmation pages, print the fax transmission log to serve as a replacement for individual fax confirmation pages.

 Position the computer monitor so that it is minimally visible to individuals passing by.
-Use a privacy screen if PII is accessed regularly in an unsecured area where those without a need to know or members of the public can see the monitor screen.
+Use a privacy screen if SPI is accessed regularly in an unsecured area where those without a need to know or members of the public can see the monitor screen.

-If PII needs to be stored on a shared network folder, create a limited access subfolder to store that data and provide access privileges only to those who have a need to access the information.
+If SPI needs to be stored on a shared network folder, create a limited access subfolder to store that data and provide access privileges only to those who have a need to access the information.

 Lock the computer when away from the duty station.